skatejs/skatejs/README.md

 document.getElementById('my-component-id').someCustomMethod();
 ```

 This is because Mutation Observers queue a [microtask](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).
-In order to get around this behaviour, you'll need to use one of the following depending on your use case:
+In order to get around this behaviour, you should use `skate.ready()`.

-- `skate.create()` or the element constructor
-- `skate.fragment()`
-- `skate.init()`
-- `skate.ready()`

-## Web Component Differences

-Skate implements the [Custom Element spec](http://w3c.github.io/webcomponents/spec/custom/) with a custom API but it does not polyfill the native methods.
-This allows it to minimise code overhead and optimise performance.
-Because of this, Skate is around the same size as the custom element polyfill, performs better and can have multiple versions of itself on the page if need be.
-However, you cannot abstract the Shadow DOM in the same way, which is why we've opted to have the user provide their own Shadow DOM polyfill instead of bundling it.
+## Customised built-in elements

+The spec [mentions](http://w3c.github.io/webcomponents/spec/custom/#customized-built-in-element) this as a way to extend built-in elements.
+Currently, how this is exposed to the user is still [under contention](https://github.com/w3c/webcomponents/issues/509#issuecomment-222860736).
+Skate doesn't need do anything to support this underneath the hood, but be aware of this when building components.